truflation/tsn-sdk/docs/api-reference/client.md

 # Client Interface

-The `Client` interface is the primary entry point for interacting with the TSN.
+The `Client` interface is the primary entry point for interacting with the TN.
 It provides methods for managing streams, handling transactions, and interacting with the underlying Kwil client.

 ## Methods